 - Future medical treatment and care costs related to their injuries

-- Property damages to any vehicles
+- Property damage to any vehicles

 - Other out-of-pocket expenses

-- Emotional distress
+- Emotional distress.

-- Psychological harm
+- Psychological harm.

-- Loss of marital benefits for injury victims’ spouses
+- Loss of marital benefits for injury victims’ spouses.

-- The effects of permanent scarring and disfigurement
+- The effects of permanent scarring and disfigurement.

-Preserving Evidence Of Negligence
+Preserving Evidence of Negligence

 - Documentation of the accident scene, including written reports and photographs

-- Interviews with witnesses to the accident
+- Interviews with witnesses to the crash

 - Trucking company safety, maintenance, and repair records